brittaparks/Threat-Hunting-Scenario-Tor/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

 Searched the DeviceProcessEvents table for any indication the user actually opened the tor browser.
-There was evidence the employee did open the browser at Apr 8, 2025 1:35:46 PM.
-There were several other instances of firefox as well as tor.exe spawned afterwards.
+There was evidence the employee did open the browser at `Apr 8, 2025 1:35:46 PM`.
+There were several other instances of firefox as well as `tor.exe` spawned afterwards.

 **Query used to locate events:**